How can you tell if your tooth needs root canal treatment?

 This color mismatch is frequently the sole reason why a dentist will initially suspect that a tooth is in need of root canal treatment.

-If nerve exposure occurs, root canal treatment is usually needed.
+If nerve exposure occurs, endodontic therapy is usually needed.

 d) Exposure of a tooth's nerve.